msi-ris/Tutorials/rnaseq_cmd.md

     A link to the SAM/BAM specification is [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
 - GTF/GFF

+    Holds genomic feature annotations, like gene models.
+These formats are somewhat loosely defined, but variants from databases such as NCBI or Ensembl should be handled well by genomics analysis programs.
+The information stored in a GTF or GFF includes each feature's boundaries, type (gene, CDS, TF binding site, etc), strand, name, and any parent/child relationships.
+For example, a `mRNA` feature may be the child of a `gene` feature, and may have several `CDS` and `exon` children features.

+    The GFF and GTF specifications can be found [here](https://useast.ensembl.org/info/website/upload/gff.html).

 ### Overall Workflow
 - cartoon
 - Numbered list of steps